8/6/2024

 speaker

 Got it.
-Thank you.
-Oh, like, and maybe a follow up question for Brad.
-When I look at the .R.R.
-103%, you know, it is up sequentially and up year over year.
-I think about the most attractive levers over the next 12 months to drive this metric higher.
-And then also, I know the component of .R.R. is onboarding from the back book.
-So anyway, you can quantify how much onboarding from the back book has contributed to the .R.R. about 103%.
+Thank you, Oleg.
+And maybe a follow-up question for Brad.
+When I look at the NRR, 103%, you know, it is up sequentially and up year over year.
+How to think about the most attractive levers over the next 12 months to drive this metric higher?
+And then also, I know that a component of NRR is onboarding from the back book.
+So any way you can quantify how much onboarding from the back book has contributed to the NRR about 103%.
 Thank you very much.

 speaker

 Yeah, sure.
-So some of some of the nuances that will help accelerate that number, you know, Neil mentioned some of those cross sell opportunities we are looking at.
-So while while a lot of product is focused on generating front book onboarding, there are some product capabilities that are in the pipeline that will generate some cross sell.
+So some of the nuances that'll help accelerate that number, you know, Neil mentioned some of those cross-sell opportunities we are looking at.
+While a lot of product is focused on generating front book onboardings, there are some product capabilities that are in the pipeline that will generate some cross-sell.
 There's also some penetration rates we're working on.
-If you think about OEMs, managed services, and, you know, modules like analytics, all those are cross sell opportunities that will drive .D.R. up on that existing customer base.
-There's also, you know, some revisiting of some pricing discussions that we have internally.
+If you think about OEMS managed services and modules like analytics, all those are cross-sell opportunities that will drive NDR up on that existing customer base.
+There's also some revisiting of some pricing discussions that we have internally.
 That will be another positive impact.
-You know, one of the larger impacts is still going to be, you know, how we think about our customers growing underneath us.
-If you go back to investor day, if you remember, we talked about growing our customer base kind of horizontally and vertically.
-I mentioned the vertical part across, you know, an OEMs or managed services, but there's still a vertical component where we pick up, you know, additional funds from customers where we make the investment.
-We may not have a full share of wallet.
-So those are going to be the big, the biggest drivers that are going to continue to expand that .D.R.
-I want to mention, I said it in my remarks, we will get some pick up of that .D.R. when that CS UBS impact rolls off.
-So we'll get a little bit of impact there, but the other, the majority impact is going to come from those those things I just walked through.
+One of the larger impacts is still going to be how we think about our customers growing underneath us.
+If you go back to Investor Day, if you remember, we talk about growing our customer base kind of horizontally and vertically.
+I've mentioned the vertical part across an OEMS or managed services, but there's still a vertical component where we pick up additional funds from customers where we may not have a full share of wallets.
+So those are going to be the biggest drivers that are going to continue to expand that NDR.
+I want to mention, I said it in my remarks, We will get some pickup of that NDR when that CS UBS impact rolls off.
+So we'll get a little bit of impact there, but the majority of the impact is going to come from those things I just walked through.

 speaker